professorkalim/stats22-23/multiple_regression.md

 You should start by reading a description of the data: [Mammals Description]("https://www.openintro.org/data/index.php?data=mammals")

-Then let’s start building our model by predicting TotalSleep from Predation.
+Then let’s start building our model by predicting total_sleep from predation.

 ```{r}
 colnames(mammals)